Fluid Properties :

 The specific weight is the weight of fluid per unit volume.
 The specific weight is given

-Where is the gravitational acceleration.
+Where g is the gravitational acceleration.
 Just as weight must be clearly distinguished from mass, so must the specific weight be distinguished from density.

 N/m3